Skip to content

 You can take a companion with you (close relative or elector qualified to vote) to assist you, or ask staff at the polling place for help.

-In addition to the above, the Returning Officer also allows voters with disabilities to use any text-to-speech apps, torch or magnified that they have on their phone, to assist them in reading their ballot paper.
+In addition to the above, the Returning Officer also allows voters with disabilities to use any text-to-speech apps, torch or magnifier that they have on their phone, to assist them in reading their ballot paper.

 Phone the Council Election Office on 01563 576555.